NTIA/scos-sensor/README.md

 ```
 openssl req -new -newkey rsa:4096 -keyout sensor01.key -out sensor01.csr
 ```

-Generate signed certificate with the root certificate authority.
-If the web site will be accessed by other computer, include the server short name, full name, ip in SAN (Subject Alternative Name).
-- For example: **-ext san=dns:localhost,dns:sensor01,dns:sensor01.domain,ip:127.0.0.1,ip:xxx.xxx.xxx.xxx**

 Before we proceed with openssl, we need to create a configuration file -- sensor01.ext.
 It'll store some additional parameters needed during signing the certificate.
 The